Birkenhead - 1960s office block on the former Cammell Laird shipyard

 Bootle - Peel Road / Bibby's Lane

 Seen once a year, Bibby rides his coach with his decapitated head in his lap.

 Liverpool - 44 Penny Lane

 It was reported in the local press during the 1970s that footsteps could be heard within this building coming from empty rooms, although a former worker at the site said that the story was a publicly stunt.

 Liverpool - 82 Wimborne Road, Huyton (house no longer standing)

 A family living here were terrified by a phantom old lady who stood five foot tall, bend over with a walking stick.
 Her face was little more than a shrivelled skull.
+Builders working close to the site quit once they heard an exorcism had taken place.
 The house has since been demolished.

 Liverpool - 9 and 11 South Hunter Street (houses demolished in early 1960s)